Deep Neural Newsvendor: Extensions and Further Discussions

 Generally speaking, there are two main approaches in the literature that impose assumptions either on the target function or the covariate distribution to achieve effective dimension reduction \citep{jiao2023deep}.
 For the former, it can be shown that if the target function exhibits a suitable composite structure, the effective dimension parameter appearing in the convergence rate could be much smaller than the nominal dimension $p$.
 In what follows, we use an example with a generalized linear demand (GLM) model to illustrate this.

-\begin{example}[{\sc Generalized Linear Demand}] We assume that the target function $f_{\rho}$ is a generalized linear function in the feature covariates:

-where the first element of $\bx$ is $1$ without loss of generality and $g:\mathbb{R}\rightarrow\mathbb{R}$ is a univariate function.
-This model includes the commonly used MNL model in Example \ref{example_MNL_demand} and linear demand models (e.g., \citealt{bastani2022meta}) as special cases, and it has been widely adopted in the literature dealing with contextual information (e.g., \citealt{miao2022context}).
-With this special structure, we are able to show that the effective dimension in the convergence order is indeed only 1, indicating a faster rate without being plagued by the curse of dimensionality.
+\begin{example}[{\sc Generalized Linear Demand}] We assume that the target function $f_{\rho}$ is a generalized linear function in the feature covariates: $f_{\rho}(\bx)=g(\btheta^\top \bx)$ for $\btheta,\bx\in\mathbb{R}^{p+1},$ where the first element of $\bx$ is $1$ without loss of generality and $g:\mathbb{R}\rightarrow\mathbb{R}$ is a univariate function. {This model includes the commonly used MNL model and linear demand model as special cases, and it has been widely adopted in the literature dealing with contextual information (e.g., \citealt{ban2019big,miao2022context}).} With this special structure, we are able to show that the effective dimension in the convergence order is indeed only 1, indicating a faster rate without being plagued by the curse of dimensionality.